 Fitbit plans to launch a Wear OS-powered smartwatch sometime in the future, though we don’t know when.
 We also don’t know if Google’s grand ambitions are to get all Fitbit smartwatches running the operating system in the future, or if Fitbit OS will continue to be developed as it has been.
 Expect new Fitbit devices to run Fitbit OS, until they don’t.

 That said, it seems Fitbit could play a crucial role in Google’s future wearable plans.
 The Pixel Watch will feature health and fitness tracking integration borrowed from Fitbit.
 This includes heart rate tracking and basic activity metric smarts.
 Such integration could also do wonders to bolster Wear OS’ sleep tracking credentials, too.
 The extent of Fitbit’s involvement should become more apparent ahead of the Pixel Watch’s launch later this year.

 Google Pay is Google’s contactless payments service.
 You can use the Google Pay app for many things such as paying or requesting money from friends and managing your funds.
 On Wear OS, the primary use is to pay for things in stores without the need to pull out your phone or your actual credit card.

-Google Pay requires your Wear OS device to have NFC.
-Most modern Wear OS devices do indeed have an NFC chip, but for some reason, there was a period of time where not all Wear OS watchmakers included NFC in their devices.
-If you’re using an older or a cheaper Wear OS watch, you might not have access to Google Pay.
+Google Pay requires your device to have NFC.
+Most modern Wear OS devices do indeed have an NFC chip, but for some reason, there was a period of time where not all watchmakers included NFC in their devices.
+If you’re using an older or a cheaper device, you might not have access to Google Pay.